Embodying Earth junior

 What does the application entail?

 There will be a few short questions about the applicant’s motivation to participate in the program.
-Answers to these questions should be written or spoken in English.
+Answers to these questions should be in English.

 For those applying for financial aid, there will be some additional questions.
 Answers to these questions can be completed by parents/guardians in either English or Vietnamese.